 Q: Are the residents happy?

 A: Without a doubt, we think so!
 Because BBCH serves as a community hospital for Portland and a tertiary referral center for Maine, our residents work hard and become well-trained pediatricians.
 Our program is small enough that attendings will know your name, but large enough to support active research, busy services, and a variety of pathology.
 Our residents may work hard, but they have ample opportunity to play hard in the wonderful state of Maine.
-Our hospital is located in one of the most beautiful small cities in the country, offering unparalleled access to outdoor activities year round and boasting national recognition for the number of restaurants per capita.
-It is hard to say if it is a byproduct of the city, the program, or the residents themselves, but the residents who train here leave with a solid foundation, good memories, and life-long friends.
+Our hospital is located in one of the most beautiful small cities in the country, offering unparalleled access to outdoor activities year round and boasting national recognition for the number and quality of restaurants.
+It is hard to say if it is a byproduct of the city, the program, or the residents themselves, but the residents who train here leave with a solid foundation, fond memories, and life-long friends.
 We invite you to find out for yourself by visiting us for an interview.
 We design our interview schedules to provide ample time for each applicant to meet with both faculty and residents and arrange for an evening out with some of our residents on the night before your interview.

 Q: How do you address resident stress?